-In Senegal, HI works for an inclusive, sustainable and equitable society that improves the quality of life of vulnerable people, including people with disabilities.
+In Senegal, HI is working to develop an inclusive, sustainable and equitable society to improve the quality of life of vulnerable people, including people with disabilities.

 Actions in process

 HI is working where the needs are greatest, namely the two regions of Dakar and the three regions of Casamance.

 HI teams run training and vocational & economic inclusion projects for vulnerable people and people with disabilities to help advance equal opportunities.
 They also work to protect and promote the rights of people with disabilities, with a particular focus on preventing violence against women and girls with disabilities.
 HI supports associations and women with disabilities leading the response to violence and discrimination.

 HI is running several inclusive education and economic inclusion projects designed to increase basic education opportunities, develop skills and promote the success of young people with disabilities throughout the learning process.
 To combat prejudice and improve teacher training, our teams work alongside local authorities and support Senegalese associations in their advocacy activities.
 They also work to raise awareness among the various actors in the employment world and to improve the accessibility of services and structures.

 HI also works to promote sexual and reproductive health rights, focusing on women and teenage girls.
 Awareness-raising and training activities are carried out with civil society organisations.
 Physical and functional rehabilitation projects are also run, aimed at strengthening existing health centres and their capacity to respond to the needs of the population.

 Our mine action team implements demining, surveying and risk education activities to promote the building of sustainable peace in Casamance.
 They conduct clearance operations to release land back to the communities and improve access to services.